 Employers with employees in Maryland and in Montgomery County have specific paid/unpaid sick leave requirements.
 Employers must comply with both county and state requirements for employees in Montgomery County, while only the state law impacts employees in the rest of the state.

-Maryland employers should familiarize themselves with specific compliance issues and certain key considerations for terminating employees.
+Maryland employers should familiarize themselves with specific compliance issues and certain key considerations for separating employees.